michauhl/RBPBench/README.md

 Evaluate CLIP-seq and other genomic region data using a comprehensive collection of known RBP binding motifs (RNA sequence + structure).
-RBPBench can be used for a variety of purposes, from RBP motif search in genomic regions, over motif co-occurence analysis, to benchmarking CLIP-seq peak callers.
+RBPBench can be used for a variety of purposes, from RBP motif search in genomic regions, over motif co-occurrence analysis, to benchmarking CLIP-seq peak callers.

 positional arguments: